TheGaf/GafBrain/README.md

 STEP 6 — RUN THE COMPILER

-Run exactly this:
+Run exactly:

 node app/Compiler/compile-chatgpt.js

-Wait until it finishes.
+Wait for it to complete.

 ------------------------------------------------------------

-WHAT HAPPENS WHEN YOU RUN IT
+WHAT THE COMPILER DOES

 The compiler:

 1. Reads ChatGPT exports from Google Drive
-2. Cleans and organizes text
+2. Cleans and normalizes text
 3. Extracts:
    - decisions
    - topics